jensroth-git/r3d-DoF/ROADMAP.md

 * [ ] **Improve Shadow Map Management**
   Instead of using one shadow map per light, implement an internal batching system with a 2D texture array and `Sample2DArray` in shaders.
   *Note: This would remove per-light independent shadow map resolutions.*

+- [ ] **Rework Scene Management for Directional Lights**
+  Currently, shadow projection for directional lights relies on scene bounds defined by `R3D_SetSceneBounds(bounds)`.
+This function only exists for that purpose, which makes the system unclear and inflexible.
+It would be better to design a more natural way to handle shadow projection for directional lights.

 * [ ] **Implement Cascaded Shadow Maps (CSM)**
   Add CSM support for directional lights.